-Alumni of the MIRP program have gone on to successful careers both in China and abroad, including in the government sector, international organizations, non-profits, business, education, and research.
+Alumni of the MSSIRP program have gone on to successful careers both in China and abroad, including in the government sector, international organizations, non-profits, business, education, and research.

 |2018/2019 or before|

-Admission to the MASS-IRP program is competitive.
+Admission to the MSSIRP program is competitive.
 Applicants are evaluated on the basis of their academic records, work experiences, and a face-to-face interview.
 The following are minimum requirements for admission:

 The medium of instruction is English.

 Students are required to attend at least 80% of total class hours.
 Students who do not meet this requirement will be given a failing grade in the course.

 Each student is required to pass all compulsory courses and electives with an overall average of B- before being allowed to proceed to thesis research under the guidance of an assigned supervisor.
 Students may only submit and present theses with the approval of their supervisors.
 A panel of examiners will be appointed by the Academic Council of the Faculty of Social Sciences to examine each thesis and conduct an oral examination on the subject of that thesis.

 Please visit the Graduate School website for information on graduate tuition.